 Cryo-Cell’s laboratory, medical, and scientific team has been overseen by Dr. Linda Kelley

 , the world's preeminent auditor of cord blood bank laboratories.
-Should there ever be a medical need, Cryo-cell’s clients have the assurance that this team will be by their side to offer advice and support.
+Should there ever be a medical need, Cryo-cell’s clients have the assurance that our team will be by their side to offer advice and support.

 Collection, Processing, Cryopreservation Methods